 There’s no humane way to capture a baby primate from the wild.

-Send a pre-drafted letter right away to support it.
+Send a pre-drafted letter to your representatives right away and urge them to support the Captive Primate Safety Act (CPSA).

 The “pet” primate trade also drives international wildlife trafficking, pushing wild populations toward extinction.

-Add your name to our pre-drafted letter now to keep vulnerable primates safe.
+If we act now, we can help protect more primates from being ripped from their wild homes and exploited for profit.
+Add your name to our pre-drafted letter now and tell Congress to keep vulnerable primates safe.